 Honors at the University of Kentucky has a long and proud history.
 Dating back to 1958 thousands of students have passed through our program, exploring themselves and the boundaries of thought with outstanding faculty.
 An Honors education at UK opens up an exciting world of inquiry, including research, education abroad, and service that will challenge students intellectually, provide access to the most creative minds at UK, and prepare participants for advanced study and to make a difference in the world upon graduation.
 The Honors curriculum requires Honors coursework in UK Core Inquiry, participation in six credits of Honors Experiences, a Senior Capstone or Honors Thesis, and a choice of coursework campus-wide to fulfill the educational goals of each Honors student.

 In addition, the Lewis Honors College has been fortunate to form partnerships with the Gatton College of Business and Economics and the College of Engineering to provide customized academic pathways through the Honors College.
 Honors Pathway Programs allow students in certain majors to have a more specialized trajectory through the Honors curricula.

-Students entering Lewis Honors College in Fall 2018 or later are required to complete 30 hours of Honors coursework as follows:
+Students in the Lewis Honors College are required to complete 30 hours of Honors coursework as follows: